AdairChan-CSH/VR-AutoFly/README.md

 VR mod for all games.
 Virtual Reality Auto depth VR prediction, AI

-VR everything on your desktop without SteamVR, in addition uses of WebRTC, recordRTC This program app can do auto (VR depth) immersive for all computer screen videos, games,
+VR everything on your desktop without SteamVR, in addition uses of WebRTC, recordRTC This program app can do auto (VR depth) immersive for all computer screen videos, games, (needed direct display headset)

 How to use: